 Hypergraph Networks (HGNs) is our generalisation of the Graph Networks (Battaglia et al. 2018) framework to hypergraphs.
 HGNs may be used to represent and extend existing DL models including CNNs, graph neural networks, and state-of-the-art hypergraph neural networks.
 We will not explore HGNs in great detail, as it is not the focus of this paper.
+We refer the reader to (Shen 2019) for more information.

 Hypergraph Network Block.
 A Hypergraph Network (HGN) block is a hypergraph-to-hypergraph function which forms the core building block of a HGN.
-The internal structure of a HGN block is identical to a Graph Network block (Battaglia et al. 2018), except now the hyperedge update function $\phi^e$ supports multiple receivers and senders.
-A full HGN block is composed of three update functions, $\phi^e$ , $\phi^v$ and $\phi^u$ , and three aggregation functions, $\rho^{e \to v}$ , $\rho^{e \to u}$ and $\rho^{v \to u}$ :
+The internal structure of a HGN block consists of a number of update and aggregation functions.
+Update functions are used to update the latent representation of vertices, hyperedges and global features from the features of the hypergraph elements connected to them, emulating message passing through the hypergraph.
+Aggregation functions are used to collect/pool features.
+This internal structure is identical to a Graph Network block (Battaglia et al. 2018), except now the hyperedge update function φ^e supports multiple receivers and senders.
+Formally, a full HGN block is composed of 3 update functions, φ^e , φ^v and φ^u , and 3 aggregation functions, $\rho^{e \to v}$, $\rho^{e \to u}$ and $\rho^{v \to u}$: